Skip to contents

 Release types

-geoBoundaries offers different release types with varying sources, validation processes and licensing:
+geoBoundaries provides three release types with different sources, validation processes and licensing:

 • gbOpen: Freely available boundaries under CC BY 4.0, suitable for most uses when attribution is provided.

-• gbHumanitarian: Boundaries mirrored from UN OCHA for humanitarian use, which may have less open licensure.
+• gbHumanitarian: Boundaries mirrored from UN OCHA for humanitarian use, which may have less open licensing.

-• gbAuthoritative: Boundaries mirrored from UN SALB and verified through in-country processes, and cannot be used for commercial purposes.
+• gbAuthoritative: Boundaries mirrored from UN SALB and verified through in-country processes.
+These boundaries cannot be used for commercial purposes.

-Use the release_type argument in functions to specify, for example, gb_get_adm1("Sri Lanka", release_type = "gbHumanitarian").
+Use the release_type argument to request a specific release type, for example, gb_get_adm1("Sri Lanka", release_type = "gbHumanitarian").

 Advanced usage

-Map the highest available administrative level in geoBoundaries by country:
+Map the highest available ADM level in geoBoundaries by country:

 library(geobounds)